NVIDIA/spark-rapids/docs/get-started/getting-started-workload-qualification.md

 ### How to use the Function Call

+A function named `explainPotentialGpuPlan` is available which can help us understand the potential GPU plan and if there are any unsupported features on a CPU cluster.
+Basically it can return output which is the same as the driver logs with `spark.rapids.sql.explain=all`.

 #### Requirements with Spark 3.X

-- A Spark 3.x CPU cluster
+- A Spark 3.X CPU cluster
 - The `rapids-4-spark` and `cudf` [jars](../download.md)
 - Ability to modify the existing Spark application code
 - RAPIDS Accelerator for Apache Spark version 21.12 or newer

-#### Requirements with Spark 2.X
+#### Requirements with Spark 2.4.X

-- A Spark 2.4.x CPU cluster
+- A Spark 2.4.X CPU cluster
 - The `rapids-4-spark-sql-meta` [jar](../download.md)
 - Ability to modify the existing Spark application code
 - RAPIDS Accelerator for Apache Spark version 22.02 or newer

 #### Usage

-A function named `explainPotentialGpuPlan` is available which can help us understand the potential GPU plan and if there are any unsupported features on a CPU cluster.
-Basically it can return output which is the same as the driver logs with `spark.rapids.sql.explain=all`.

 1. In `spark-shell`, the necessary jars into --jars option or put them in the Spark classpath.